 2. Clean, trim, and cube chicken breasts.

-3. Add the chicken, veggies, frozen corn, chicken broth, garlic, ยฝ teaspoon celery seed, thyme(optional), poultry seasoning, salt, pepper, and optionally diced tomatoes.
+3. Add the chicken, veggies, frozen corn, chicken broth, garlic, spices, and optionally diced tomatoes.

-4. Cook on low for 8 hours or high for 4 hours.
+4. Cook on low for 6-8 hours or high for 3-4 hours.
 Add peas 30 minutes before the end of cooking.
+It is done when the chicken reaches 165ยฐ and the potatoes are tender.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.